- There is a data-driven revolution taking place in business. But Change Management has been slow to react.

 Here are the 5 key benefits we see from using change management data in our work with clients:

-The speed with which you can do this using a digital change plaftform not only gives you a quick and accurate “temperature check” on how managers are faring at delivering key messages around change to employees – ensuring you have access to instantaneous data that enables you to pivot and react to things – but because you are also working digitally you have the capability to instantly share the data and insights with your wider team in a few short mouse clicks.
+The speed with which you can do this using a digital change platform not only gives you a quick and accurate “temperature check” on how managers are faring at delivering key messages around change to employees – ensuring you have access to instantaneous data that enables you to pivot and react to things – but because you are also working digitally you have the capability to instantly share the data and insights with your wider team in a few short mouse clicks.

-- Using legacy data helps you improve change performance over time – Just like data matters, understanding legacy and the history of your change management successes matters hugely.
+Just like data matters, understanding legacy and the history of your change management successes matters hugely.
 Any organization that fails to take stock where it has been on change implementation is doomed to repeat the failure of the past from the outset, and unlikely to get where it needs to be.
 And the cost of failure is high:

 - Costly for people: as poorly planned change is disruptive and over time can wear down their resilience